Computer Assisted Surgery in India

 This rush to India is due to the fact that India gives the same services with the same quality as delivered in the premier hospitals in USA, Canada and UK with the same latest medical procedure.
 The associated price & cost of these surgeries in India is pretty less than what the patients incur in these developed nations.

 In India, many surgeons have this expertise and experience.
 Most of them have massive experience in handling cases from simple to complex, both in India and abroad.
 Most of the surgeons and doctors are qualified abroad and known for the best results in the medical arena.
-The various computer assisted surgeries are available at hospitals in the following cities with latest amenities and state-of-art-facilities.
+In India, the various computer assisted surgeries are available at hospitals in the following cities with latest amenities and state-of-art-facilities.

 What is the Cost of Computer Assisted Surgery in India?

 Computer Assisted Surgery in India is quite economical as compared to other countries of the world.
-India provides quality of the medical healthcare facilities at low price which makes India one of the best destinations for these surgeries.
+India provides quality of the medical healthcare facilities at low price which makes India one of the best destinations for low cost computer assisted surgery.
 One can have a fair idea of having the low cost medical treatments done in India and US.

 Some of the common countries from which patients travel to India for surgery are: